wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/intro-office-add-ins/includes/3-apis.md

 When you work with a document, requested read or write actions are batched up using a proxy object.
 Your API calls don't actually read or update the underlying document until you call the `sync()` method.

 For better security, your add-in runs in a sandboxed JavaScript environment that can't directly access the document, or other add-ins.
-The Office Add-ins platform provides a `RequestContext` object that in turn provides proxy objects to represent the document (such as worksheets, ranges, and tables).
+The Office add-ins platform provides a `RequestContext` object that in turn provides proxy objects to represent the document (such as worksheets, ranges, and tables).
 The `RequestContext` is typically passed to your code as a parameter named `context`.
 You can use the `context` object to get any proxy objects you need to work with the document.

 Before you can read the properties of a proxy object, you must load the properties to populate the proxy object with data from the Office document.
 You do this by calling the `load()` method on the proxy object for any properties you need.
 Then call the `context.sync()` method, which will load all of the requested properties.
 For example, if you create a proxy range object to work with a user-selected range in an Excel worksheet, and then want to read the selected range's `address` property, you need to load the `address` property before you can read it.
 To request properties of a proxy object to be loaded, call the `load()` method on the object and specify the properties to load.